Diegomangasco/Diegomangasco/README.md

 My favourite themes are Machine learning, Big Data and Cloud computing, especially I'm interested on Data Engineering that is the topic that can merge all of the aforementioned interests.

 ## My skills
-* Python and some libraries associated (Numpy, Scipy, Pandas, Matplotlib, PyTorch)
+* Python with some libraries and frameworks associated (Numpy, Scipy, Pandas, Matplotlib, PyTorch)
 * Apache Spark and Apache Hadoop
 * Docker and Kubernetes
 * Rustlang